Dharmesh-raj/HealthcarePython-Project/README.md

 + Documentation and Visualization: Documented the analysis process and findings, supported by clear visualizations for effective communication.

 # Conclusion:
-Through this project, I gained valuable insights into healthcare dynamics, identifying factors influencing health outcomes and predicting potential risks.
+Through this project, I have gained valuable insights into healthcare dynamics, identifying factors influencing health outcomes and predicting potential risks.
 The analysis provides a foundation for informed decision-making and further research in healthcare data analytics.